AlexOchoki/AlexOchoki-EPL_2020_2021_Analysis/README.md

-# AlexOchoki-EPL_2020_2021_Analysis
-Contains an analysis of the main metrics in the English Premier League 2020/2021 season

-English Premier League 2020/2021 Data Analysis with Python

-This project contains an Analysis of the key metrics and statistics about teams and players that participated in the 2020/2021 EPL season with the main aim of understanding how they performed from a data point of view.

-The data was obtained from https://fbref.com/ for analysis.

-The analysis sought to understand:
-Total goals scored
-Total assists provided
-Age distribution in the teams
-Number of players distributed by position
-Goals & assists distribution by players
-Number of players by country of origin
-Penalties awarded and conversion rate
-Aggression levels per team

-Data Cleaning process
-Checked for null values
-Checked for duplicated rows
-Leading & trailing spaces

-Exploration Data Analysis
-The exploratory data analysis was done with the target questions in mind.
-Several conclusions were obtained which will be presented below.
-Most players' country of origin was England, followed by France and Brazil Youngest player who played was 16 years old with the oldest being 38 years.
-The penalty conversion rate across the League was 81.6% Passing accuracy average across the League was 77.8% Crystal Palace had the oldest squad - 28.3 years average & Manchester United with the years - 23.8 years average.
-For age distruntion, most players in the league lied with 26-30 & 21-25 being close and 36-40 years being the least Teams most likely to be relegated receive the most yellow cards
+# English Premier League 2020/2021 Analysis
+#### by
+## Alex Mogengo

+# About the Project
+This project aims to analyze the major football metrics and statistics for players and teams that were involved in the English Premier League 2020/2021 season.
+The goal was to compare and evaluate performance against other teams and players based on the recorded statistics using goals, assists, cards, passess and minutes played.

+# Project overview
+The project sought to understand important football metrics like:
+* Total goals scored
+  * By teams
+  * By players - top scorers
+  * By position
+* Total assists provided
+  * By teams
+  * By players - top scorers
+  * By position
+* Age distribution
+  * By teams
+  * By position
+* Number of players distributed by position
+* Number of players by country of origin
+* Penalties awarded
+    * Total by teams
+    * Penalties scored
+    * League penalty conversion rate
+* Aggression levels by players & team
+* Positional contribution
+  * Goals and assists
+  * Defensive actions
+  * Aggression (red and yellow cards)

+# Prerequisites
+The following open source packages are used in this project:
+* Pandas
+* Numpy
+* Matplotlib
+* Seaborn

+# Dataset
+The dataset used for this analysis contains raw premier league statistics data from matchday.
+This includes information like like the player names, teams, country of origin, number of games played, goals scored, assists provided, passes, cards issued.
+The data was obtained from [fbref](https://fbref.com/) for analysis.

+# Data Cleaning
+After importing the libraries we prepared the data for analysis:
+* Checked and removed null values
+* Checked and removed duplicated rows
+* Checked leading and trailing errors

+# Conclusions
+After exploration of the data, analysis was done on the important metrics of team and player perfromance.
+Among the conclusions arrived in the research include:
+* Most players who played in the league during the season were from England, followed by France and Brazil.
+* Youngest player(s) had 16 years (Shola Shoretire, Dane Scarlett, Carney Chukwuemeka, Antwoine Hackford) while the oldest player was 38 years old (Willy Caballero)
+* Penalty conversion rate average in the league was 81.6%
+* The passing accuracy average across the League was 77.8%
+* Crystal Palace had the oldest squad (28.3 years) average & Manchester United had the youngest squad (23.8 years) average.
+* For age destruction, most players in the league lied with 26-30 years > 21-25  years > 16-20 years and then 36-40 years being the least.
+* Players between the age 26 - 30 years scored most goals.
+* Teams most likely to be relegated received the most yellow cards You can access the code in this [link](https://github.com/AlexOchoki/AlexOchoki-EPL_2020_2021_Analysis/blob/main/English_Premier_League_2020_2021_Analysis%20(1).ipynb)